 Finally, AHRQ's privacy and security recommendations for quality improvement activities will be shared with participating sites.

 Please note that this program is considered quality improvement, not research.

-The Johns Hopkins Medicine institutional review board (IRB) reviewed the project and determined that it is not human subjects research.
+The Johns Hopkins Medicine IRB reviewed the project and determined that it is not human subjects research.